-As much as I love to bake, I’m also a realist and know that not everyone (myself included) has the time to make every holiday recipe they’ve bookmarked or pinned in the past month.
-In fact, it’s pretty easy to give store-bought sweets a merry makeover by dipping them in chocolate and sprinkling on fun toppings and the following tips, twists, and time-savers will leave you pretty skilled when it comes to the holiday cookie hack.
+As much as I love holiday baking, I’m also a realist and know that not everyone (myself included) has the time to make every holiday cookie recipe they’ve bookmarked or pinned in the past month.
+In fact, it’s pretty easy to give store-bought sweets a merry makeover by dipping them in chocolate and sprinkling on fun toppings and the following tips, twists, and time-savers will leave you pretty skilled when it comes to the holiday baking cookie hack.

 - Dip store-bought shortbread in dark chocolate and cover with a sprinkling of crushed candy cane.
 Drizzle the entire cookie with melted white chocolate for a professional finish.

 - Make personalized monogrammed cookies by printing letters onto cardstock and cutting them out with scissors, then laying them on top of a pre-made shortbread or sugar cookie and dusting the surface with powdered sugar.
 Carefully remove the cutout letter before plating the cookies.

 - Purchase frozen cookie dough and keep in the freezer until needed.
 Then bake the cookies just before serving.
 Not only will the treats be fresh and warm, but your house will smell amazing.